Trump slams paper straws, vows 'back to plastic'

 "His administration's move to block funding for a bipartisan effort to build out our national EV charging network is a blatant, illegal power grab," the Evergreen Action group said.

-"This program is delivering real benefits to all 50 states - creating jobs, boosting economic opportunities, and cutting pollution."
+"This programme is delivering real benefits to all 50 states - creating jobs, boosting economic opportunities, and cutting pollution."

 "They want to ban straws.
 Has anyone tried those paper straws?
 They're not working too good," he said during a campaign rally in the 2020 election against Biden.